ldn-softdev/jtc/README.md

      - is not compliant with JSON definition of the numerical values
      - it has problems retaining required precision
      - might change original representation of numericals
- - `jtc` validates all JSON numericals per JSON standard and keep numbers internally in their original symbolical format, so it's free of all the above caveats:
+ - `jtc` validates all JSON numericals per JSON standard and keep numbers internally in their original literal format, so it's free of all the above caveats, compare:

  Handling | `jtc` | **jq**
  --- | ---: | :---